Closed-form solutions for VIX derivatives in a Legendre empirical model: Pricing of the corresponding VIX derivatives

 \section{Pricing of the corresponding VIX derivatives}

 Now, let's shift our attention to the pricing of VIX derivatives.
 Specifically, we need to determine a reasonable price for VIX futures and VIX call/put options given the current value of the VIX index.
 To achieve this, we need to obtain the value of $X_t$ from the value of ${\rm VIX}_t$.
 To do so, we can use polynomial fitting and solve the resulting polynomial equations.
-For example, if we fit the market data using a polynomial of degree 30, we can obtain the graph shown in Figure \ref{polynomial30}.

 In this section, we consider the pricing of the corresponding VIX derivatives.
-Let $p(t,x,y)$ denote the transition probability density of $\{X_t\}$, which satisfies
+Let $p(t,x,y)$ denote the transition probability density of $(X_t)_{t\ge0}$, which satisfies

 Then we can easily give the pricing formulas.